 Ready to start?
 Want to update your existing guide?
-Contact the UCC Librarians.
+Complete the Faculty Request Form for Textbooks/Library Collection or Contact the UCC Librarians.

 Does the UCC Library have the print and online collections to support your students' learning?
 Are you unsure of what we have and want to check with us?

 Are there web (non-library) resources (e.g, census data) that your students could use for their assignments?
 Would a library research guide and/or an information literacy presentation teaching them how to search for, evaluate, and use these resources be helpful?

 Please complete the form below and we'll follow-up with you!

 Consider adopting an open textbook or open course materials.

 Step 1: Email the UCC Librarians your syllabus and ask them to find OER for your course.